dtekcth/data101/src/beginner/git/remote.md

 ```bash
 git clone git@github.com:{YourUser}/{YourRepo}.git
 ```
-This will create a folder where you currently are, wherein the git repository exists.
+This will create a folder where you currently are, wherein the Git repository exists.